-7. Originating Entity Not a Fiduciary.
-The Originating Entity will not be deemed to be a trustee or other fiduciary for the Participating Entity in connection with the Participation, the Loan or any Loan Documents.
-The Originating Entity has no duties to the Participating Entity except those expressly set forth in this Participation Agreement.
+5. Transfac Not a Fiduciary.
+Transfac will not be deemed to be a trustee or other fiduciary for the Participating Entity in connection with the Participation or the PSA Transfac has no duties to the Participating Entity except those expressly set forth in this Participation Agreement and related Agreements being contemporaneously signed herewith.

-8. Examination of Records.
-The Originating Entity will indicate in its records the Participating Entity's interest in and Participation in the Loan.
-The Participating Entity may at any time, and from time to time, during business hours examine the books, records and accounts of the Originating Entity relating to the Loan and other matters connected with the Loan Agreement or herewith.
+6. Examination of Records.
+Transfac will indicate in its records the Participating Entity's interest in and Participation in the PSA.
+The Participating Entity may at any time, and from time to time, during business hours examine the books, records and accounts of Transfac relating to a PSA and other matters connected with the PSA or herewith.

-9. Enforcement.
-The Originating Entity may, in its sole discretion, administer the Loan and enforce the remedies provided in the Loan Documents, including: (i) giving or withholding waivers, consents, extensions, adjustments, compositions or compromises under the Loan Documents; (ii) amending or refusing to amend the Loan Documents or other agreements relating thereto; (iii) declaring a Default (as defined in the Loan Agreement), exercising or refraining from exercising remedies, or taking or refraining from taking action with respect to the Loan Documents or other agreements.
-All of the preceding actions or inactions may be taken in the Originator's sole discretion.
-The Originating Entity will not, however, without the consent of the Participating Entity, (i) agree to any amendment or modification of any of the Loan Documents that would change the demand nature of the Loan or reduce the interest on or fees payable with respect to the Loan, or release any guarantor of, the Loan, (ii) waive any Default relating to late payment, if such Default remains uncured for twenty (20) business days; or (iii) increase the maximum potential principal amount of the Loan to an amount in excess of $ ________.
+7. Enforcement.
+Transfac may, in its sole discretion, administer the PSA and enforce the remedies provided therein, including: (i) giving or withholding waivers, consents, extensions, adjustments, compositions or compromises under the PSA; (ii) amending or refusing to amend the PSA or other agreements relating thereto; (iii) declaring a Default (as defined in the PSA), exercising or refraining from exercising remedies, or taking or refraining from taking action with respect to the PSA or other agreements.
+All of the preceding actions or inactions may be taken in the Transfac's sole discretion.
+Transfac will not, however, without the consent of the Participating Entity, (i) agree to any amendment or modification of any of the PSA that would change the demand nature of the PSA or reduce the interest on or fees payable with respect to the PSA, or release any guarantor of, the obligations under the PSA, (ii) waive any Default relating to late payment, if such Default remains uncured for twenty (20) business days.

-If the Originating Entity requests the Participating Entity's written consent to any of the events set forth above, and the Participating Entity does not respond to the request, in writing, within five (5) days of the making of such request, the Participating Entity will be deemed to have given its consent.
+If Transfac requests the Participating Entity's written consent to any of the events set forth above, and the Participating Entity does not respond to the request, in writing, within five (5) days of the making of such request, the Participating Entity will be deemed to have given its consent.

-10. Purchase of Participation.
-No amounts paid by the Participating Entity to the Originating Entity for the purchase of the Participation will be considered a loan of any kind or nature by the Participating Entity to the Originating Entity, and each party to this Agreement will look only to the Borrower for the repayment of the Loan, or other third parties liable therefore or any guarantor of the Borrower.
+8. Purchase of Participation.
+No amounts paid by the Participating Entity to the Transfac for the purchase of the Participation will be considered a loan of any kind or nature by the Participating Entity to the to Transfac, and each party to this Agreement will look only to the third-party guarantor for the repayment of any amounts due under the PSA, or other third parties liable therefore or any guarantor of the Factoring Client.

-11. Participation Not a Security.
+9. Participation Not a Security.
 Notwithstanding anything to the contrary contained herein, the parties hereto expressly intend for and agree that the Participation evidenced by this Participation Agreement is not a security under the federal securities laws.